National conservation police shortage extends to central Illinois

 “When there’s a shortage of anything, you have more work to do with fewer resources,” he said, “That means our capacity to catch violators is diminished.
 We ask for help from the general public.
 Anyone who hears about or sees some sort of poaching situation, especially at this time of year with the deer hunting season in full swing, should contact their local conservation officer or one from a neighboring county.”

 A significant reason for the lack of conservation police in Illinois appears to be a lack of funding.
-Chicago Sun Times reporter Dale Bowman wrote in a Nov.
-23, 2016, article that, due to a budget impasse between Gov. Bruce Rauner and the Illinois General Assembly, 32 conservation police Officers were targeted for layoffs at the end of the year.
+During the state budget impasse in 2016, some 32 conservation police officers were targeted for layoffs.

 “This reduction in officers further erodes the oldest state law enforcement department which at one time boasted 189 officers,” said Shawn Roselieb, Illinois Fraternal Order of Police Labor Council (FOP) assistant executive director, in a Nov.
 23, 2016, press release.
 “Neither the workload nor the responsibilities of the officers have diminished.
 All of Illinois’ natural resources and everyone who enjoys this state’s great outdoors will suffer the consequences of these reductions.
 The only people that will benefit are the poachers, polluters and predators.″